Last Updated on

 However, the experts of the controlled crying method or cry out approach feel that letting a baby cry is not traumatising for the baby and does not evoke any kinds of negative feelings towards sleep or bedtime.
 This is because the baby may be left to soothe himself only for shorter durations and parents check on their babies at regular intervals.
 On the other hand, they feel that no tear method may make the baby overly-dependent on his parents and may find it difficult to self-soothe himself.

 How Does This Method Work?

-Well, no parent may be comfortable with their baby crying and thus if you are one of those parents who think the same.
-This method involves lesser crying and fussing by your baby, which means happy baby and eventually a happier you.
-This method also allows you to spend ample time with your coochie-coo.
+Well, no parent may be comfortable with their baby crying and, thus, if you are one of those parents who think the same, this method involves lesser crying and fussing by your baby, which means a happy baby and, eventually, a happier you.
+This method also allows you to spend ample time with your little one.
 You should keep in mind that the end result that you expect from this method is your baby going to sleep on his own without any help from you.
-Be patient as it may take a couple of months for you and your baby to get used to this method.
+Be patient, as it may take a couple of months for you and your baby to get used to this method.